 Policies for public library computer use, printing, and online fine payment:

-Policy for our collection agency and address update service:
+Policy for our address update service:

 Illegal activity is prohibited and not protected